What are the Most Dangerous Greenhouse Gases?

 With respect to global warming potential (GWP), methane is 25% stronger than carbon dioxide.
 Methane, in other words, is 25% more efficient at trapping heat against the Earth’s surface than CO2.
 And, like carbon dioxide, the sums of methane emitted into the air each year is staggering.

 While methane occurs naturally, human activity is responsible for the tremendous sum of excess in the atmosphere.
-“Burning fossil fuels, raising livestock, cultivating rice, and dumping in landfills are all contributing to increasing presence of [methane].”
+“Burning fossil fuels, raising livestock, cultivating rice, and dumping in landfills are all contributing to the increasing presence of [methane].”

 The World Atlas explains, “Pre-industrial levels were approximately 700 parts per billion.
 Today, that has increased to 1,870 parts per billion.”